 What are the risks of late payment?

-Direct Debit – Late payments are much more unlikely with a Direct Debit because you can change the dates of the payments yourself and collect the money when it falls due.
-London & Zurich will also inform you when a customer cancels a Direct Debit.
+Direct Debit – Much safer because with Direct Debit you can change payment dates yourself and collect the money when it suits you.
+Your Direct Debit provider should also inform you when a customer cancels their Direct Debit.

 How much administration is required?

-Standing order – There is generally a high level of administrative work associated with collecting standing order payments.
-Not only do you have to check business accounts regularly to see whether payments have been made, but you will also have to manually update your accounts.
+Standing order – Lots of admin, not only do you have to check business accounts regularly to see whether payments have been made, but you also have to manually update your accounts.
 There are also no notifications if a payment fails.

-Direct Debit – The administration with this kind of payment is minimal.
-The London & Zurich system will automatically submit the payments on your behalf and update all your accounts so you can see which payments have been made.
-There are also notifications which inform you of a failed payment.
+Direct Debit – The admin is minimal.
+Your Direct Debit provider will automatically submit the payments on your behalf and update your accounts so you can see which payments have been made.

 Direct Debit – Direct Debit payments are backed by the Direct Debit Guarantee.
-This ensures customers receive an immediate refund from their bank if an incorrect payment is made.
+This ensures your customers can get an immediate refund from their bank if an incorrect payment is made.